Horizon-test-org/horizon-sdv-tst/README.md

    git switch -c env/sbx
    ```
 ### Exercise #3f - Setup GitHub Actions
 Before running the Terraform GiHub Actions workflow, it is required to have the repository cloned locally and checked-out to a new branch as mentioned in the previous section.
+We will also be configuring a few files required for the GitHub Actions workflow.

 #### Setup Terraform Backend
 Setting up the Terraform backend, the state data is mentioned in this section.
 This section depends on [Exercise #2b - Create a Bucket in GCP](#exercise-2b---create-a-bucket-in-gcp) to be completed.